anITer/FFmpeg/README.md

 Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
 Github pull requests should be avoided because they are not part of our review process and will be ignored.

+## Modification

+Add heif format supported, with both muxer and demuxer for static as well as animated pictures, based on the great job accomplished by [Swaraj1998](https://github.com/Swaraj1998/FFmpeg).